2nd Gen Cummins Engine: Durability and Performance

 Engine Specifications

-• Displacement: The engine boasts a 5.9L displacement, which is standard across all versions.
+• Displacement: The engine has a 5.9L displacement across all versions.

 Durability Features